Have Questions?

 765-865-9427

-Gilead House is a drug and alcohol rehab for people living in Wabash, IN. and within the surrounding neighborhoods while battling a drug and alcohol use disorder and co-occurring mental health disorder.
+Gilead House is a drug and alcohol rehab for people living in Wabash, Indiana and within the surrounding neighborhoods while battling a drug and alcohol use disorder and co-occurring mental health disorder.
 As such, it provides services like motivational interviewing, trauma therapy, dialectical behavior therapy, cognitive/behavior therapy, dual diagnosis drug rehab, 12-step facilitation approach and more, that are in line with its philosophy of the treatments that have been proved to work.

 In the same way, Gilead House believes in individualized care to ensure that their patients find success and sobriety.
 The drug and alcohol rehab facility has also specialized in other treatments like clients with HIV/AIDS, self-help groups, persons with eating disorders, social skills development, transgender or (LGBT) clients, persons with serious mental illness - among many others.
 All these services are also provided by Gilead House in a variety of settings like outpatient substance abuse counseling, outpatient detoxification centers, long term treatment programs, inpatient drug abuse treatment, short term drug and alcohol rehab centers, as well as others.